kas1qqqq/trip-calculator/README.md

-# Trip calculator for ukrainian taxi drivers
+# Trip calculator
+Manager of the net profit for taxi drivers.